 Do you need to probate your husband’s will even though he left everything to you?
 It may seem to you that there’s no reason to probate a spouse’s will because it leaves everything to you.
 But there may be very good reasons to go through probate.
-Attorney Philip Hundl reviews some of those reasons in responding to this question.

 Question: My husband passed away three years ago.
 My husband and I both have Wills that leave everything to the surviving spouse.
 We do not have any children.
 Is it necessary to probate my husband’s Will since all we really have is our house and everything goes to me, the surviving spouse?
 Everyone knows that my husband’s Will leaves everything to me.